gilgameshjw/TwitterBot/README.md

 ### Requirements
+One needs:
-One needs a openai key to generate the synthetic data and twitter secret token, access key and so on to download twitter data to built a twitterbot from it.
+*  **openai key** to generate the synthetic data and twitter secret token, access key and so on to download twitter data to built a twitterbot from it.
+* **deeplake key** as the cloud based technology to build the  agent memory as knowledge base built with the historical tweets.

 ### Configuration
 Meta data and parameters to run all functionalities of TwitterBot